 What is an Enterprises Search

 Enterprise search is a software system that provides a search interface to multiple enterprise-type applications.
 For example databases, the internet, and document management systems.
-The purpose of enterprise search is to allow users to quickly find and access relevant information and resources within the organization, regardless of where the information is stored.
+The purpose of enterprise search is to allow users to quickly find and access relevant information and resources within the organization, regardless of where they are storing information.

 There are several types of enterprise search systems, including: